Tesla Model 3 reliability & safety

 A new system is being rolled out later in 2019 that Tesla promises will add semi-autonomous city driving, including responding automatically to road traffic signs.
 All of these systems are semi-autonomous, not fully autonomous, meaning that the driver must still be actively paying attention and in control.

-You also get autonomous emergency braking, blind spot warning, lane-keep assist and a full suite of airbags, including knee airbags for both front occupants.
+Autonomous emergency braking, blind spot warning, lane-keep assist and a full suite of airbags are included, including knee airbags for both front occupants.
 Sadly, there’s no spare- or space-saver tyre.